- Welcome Letter

 Dear Brookdale Families:

-1) attends school daily, arrives on time, and is ready for the day’s learning experience.
+1) attend school daily, arrive on time, and are ready for the day’s learning experience.

-4) shares school experiences with you so that you are aware of his/her school life.
+3) share school experiences with you so that you are aware of their school life.

-5) informs you if he/she needs additional support in any area or subject.
+4) inform you if they need additional support in any area or subject.

-6) knows that you expect him/her to succeed in school and beyond.
+5) know that you expect them to succeed in school and beyond.